 All students accepted into the Occupational Therapy Assistant Program at San Juan College must present evidence that the following immunization requirements have been met before the student is allowed to begin a fieldwork practicum.
 This is a requirement mandated by the fieldwork affiliates of our program.
-The student must present documentation from a physician or medical clinic which will be maintained in the student's file in a locked file room in the Occupational Therapy Assistant Program Administrative Office area and in a secure electronic file, for the following immunizations:
+Students who do not have immunizations due to medical reasons must present documentation from a physician stating the reason.
+Students without immunizations may not be allowed to complete clinical rotations in certain facilities.
+The student must present documentation from a physician or medical clinic, which will be maintained in the student's file in a secure electronic file, for the following immunizations:

 - a.
 Hepatitis B

 - b.
 Tetanus, Diphtheria, Pertussis

 - c.
 Measles, Mumps, Rubella

 - d.
 Varicella or Chickenpox

 - e.
 Annual PPD/TB or Tuberculin Skin Test or Chest X-ray

 - f.
 Influenza (Yearly)

 - h.
-Additional immunization may be required by clinical facilities (i.e. COVID-19 vaccination) - i.
+Additional immunization may be required by clinical facilities (i.e. COVID-19 vaccination)

+- i.
 Physical examination